-- 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The transition team member's purpose is to develop relationships that benefit the whole community population through positive relations and more contribution.
-Objective of role: To complete project transition objectives by means of [global] project coordination, while sharing information and developing relationships essential for the realization of a community-type society. - The primary functions of a transition team member is to develop a deep understanding of community among the global population, while attracting useful contribution, and to do so while meeting requirements by completing planned tasks. - 2.
-MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) State the primary objective of the team member: - A. To complete transition team objectives by means of an operation standard, transition teams, and a contribution service system. - 3.
+- 1. MEMBER PURPOSE (a.k.a., job purpose) State the purpose of the member's participation on the team/ group: - A. The transition team member's purpose is to develop relationships that benefit the whole community population through positive relations and more contribution. - B. Objective of role: To complete project transition objectives by means of [global] project coordination, while sharing information and developing relationships essential for the realization of a community-type society. - C. The primary functions of a transition team member is to develop a deep understanding of community among the global population, while attracting useful contribution, and to do so while meeting requirements by completing planned tasks. - 2.
+MEMBER ROLE OBJECTIVE (a.k.a., tasking goal, position objective) - State the primary objective of the team member: - A. To complete transition team objectives by means of an operation standard, transition teams, and a contribution service system. - 3.
 ACCOUNTABILITIES (a.k.a., duties) State the taskable items that the member is accountable and responsible for:

 - 1. Operation of habitat services. - i.
-Tasking. - Complete necessary actions to develop positive relationships and attract useful contribution. - 2.
-Accountable team members for available tasks. - Scheduling. - 3.
-Developing and controlling the societal transition interface operations and schedule. - 4.
-Ensure deadlines are met. - · Organizing. - 5.
-Organising information related to the transition. - 6.
+Tasking. - 1.
+Complete necessary actions to develop positive relationships and attract useful contribution. - 2.
+Accountable team members for available tasks. - ii.
+Scheduling. - 1.
+Developing and controlling the societal transition interface operations and schedule. - 2.
+Ensure deadlines are met. - iii.
+Organizing. - 1.
+Organising information related to the transition. - 2.
 Organizing information to be included in the orientation.

-- · Developing.
+- iv.
+Developing.

-- 7. Integrate, update, and create orientation service systems.
+- 1. Integrate, update, and create orientation service systems.

-- Operating
+- v.
+Operating

-- 8. Operate orientational (with an information side also) service systems.
+- 1. Operate orientational (with an information side also) service systems.

-- · Record-keeping.
+- vi.
+Record-keeping.

-- Monitoring progress.
+- vii.
+Monitoring progress.

-- · Reporting project progress.
+- viii.
+Reporting project progress.

-- Tracing project-related data.
+- ix.
+Tracing project-related data.

-- Controlling documentation (documentation control).
+- x.
+Controlling documentation (documentation control).